 It was different with the other brother.
 “I think the main thing Bon liked about AC/DC was Angus,” says Peter Head.
 “He was just knocked out by Angus.
 Bon was really looking for that sense of showmanship, the theatre to go with it.
 And so AC/DC gave him the opportunity to go a bit crazy and let that side of his personality reign a little bit.”

-As the years have gone by, we have read of all the times Bon nearly missed the gig because he’d been too busy partying with yet more of those “new best friends” Ian Jeffery talks of; the times he nearly died mixing drugs and drink, most notably when two prostitute sisters in Sydney shot him up with smack and he woke up in hospital; the other times when he would boast of having all-night orgies in his hotel room.
+As the years have gone by, we have read of all the times Bon nearly missed the gig because he’d been too busy partying with yet more of those “new best friends” Ian Jeffery talks of; the times he nearly died mixing drugs and drink, most notably when two sex worker sisters in Sydney shot him up with smack and he woke up in hospital; the other times when he would boast of having all-night orgies in his hotel room.

 What we heard very little of were the times, alone on the road, when Bon would ponder the choices he had made.
 When his brother Graeme began a relationship with Irene’s sister Faye, Bon wondered what he’d lost when he’d walked out on his own marriage.
 When his other brother Derek got married and had kids, he wondered what the cost was of his quest for… what?
 Another drink?
-Another chick?
+Another woman?
 Was that it, really?

 The closest Bon Scott ever really got to love, after Irene, was with Margaret ‘Silver’ Smith, hippie trail enchantress, heroin user and queen of the long nights.
 The same age as Bon, and with the same tastes for the exotic, Silver had left Adelaide and begun travelling not long after Bon had returned from London with Fraternity.

 “I just set off around the world on my own and met a lot of very interesting people,” she recalled in a rare interview with 891 ABC Radio in Adelaide in February 2010.
 “When Bon arrived in London I’d been here for quite some time.”
-She claimed Ronnie Wood from the Rolling Stones “became a friend” and that they shared a house where she worked for him in some unspecified role.
+She claimed Ronnie Wood from the Rolling Stones “became a friend” and that they shared a house where she worked for him in an unspecified role.
 “So I went to a lot of really interesting gigs.”

 Through my work as a PR for bands like Journey and Black Sabbath, I met both Bon and Silver in the summer of 1979 at her tiny bedsit in West London.
 The pair had a history, she told me.
 True love, as she told it, thwarted by Bon’s ambition and Silver’s refusal to be the little lady left behind at home.